 The first impressions are the most lasting.
-And the user’s interface of any product is an enormously important thing, especially for proprietary software.
-In such cases, users always have an alternative, so the spoiled first impression can force the user to find another solution.
-And not only the user’s interface is important – distribution model and advertising are also playing a significant role.
+And the user interface of any product is an enormously important thing, especially for proprietary software.
+In such cases, users always have an alternative, so a bad first impression can force the user to find another solution.
+And not only the user’s interface is important – distribution model and advertising are also play a significant role.
 I think a lot of people can remember an obtrusive McAfee distribution in the pack with some software (Flash Player was the most popular).
 After such advertising, I was sick of any McAfee mention.

 Why did I write that?
-Microsoft Defender has neither advertising nor distribution model – it’s already inside if you use Windows 8/8.1/10.
+Microsoft Defender has neither an advertising nor distribution model – it’s already inside if you use Windows 8/8.1/10.
 And I have detected no obtrusion on its part – after installation of other anti-malware software, Microsoft Defender turns into sleeping mode.
-The only thing I can found fault with is that Windows forces you to set Defender up after the installation, and the denial will lead in repeatable notifications about “unprotected PC”.
-If the user has denied setting it up, maybe, he/she has other plans, huh?
+I can find fault with the only thing that Windows forces you to set Defender up after the installation.
+The denial will lead to repeatable notifications about “unprotected PC”.
+If the user has denied setting it up, maybe, they have other plans, huh?

 Interface and usability